frankinedinburgh/javascript-code-kata/README.md

--  check if all characters in a string are unique
+- Check if all characters in a string are unique
--  flatten an array
+- Flatten an array

 - Unique characters